A Career in HR?

 There is a lot to love

 But those are only a small percentage of the time.
 On the flip side, I love the pace and variety of the career, and I’ve been able to work in a variety of organisations, industries and cultures.
-Personally, I enjoy being listened to and giving advice to employees or managers.
+Personally, I enjoy being listened to and advising employees or managers.
 I love the satisfaction of making a difference to an employee and their working life.

 I really like supporting and coaching managers to get the very best out of their team and giving new managers the confidence to develop their own management style.
 And whatever the culture is the organisation of the opinion of the HR team, I find it satisfying being able to give a sensible answer to someone and get something done quickly in line with business needs.